Existence results for quasimonotone elliptic systems with growth up to critical exponents: Introduction

 Nonlinear elliptic problems with nonlinear boundary conditions arise naturally in applications where interactions occur both within the domain and at its boundary.
 These problems arise in chemical reactions \cite{lacey1998}, biological processes \cite{cantrell2006}, and ecological dynamics \cite{arrieta1999}, where species interactions or chemical reactions occur in narrow boundary layers.
 Finding solutions becomes challenging when the nonlinearities have less regularity and solutions may be unbounded.

 The sub-supersolution method is a fundamental tool for studying such problems.
 This technique was originally developed for classical solutions by Amann \cite{amann1971}, Sattinger \cite{sattinger1972}, and Pao \cite{pao1992} to establish the existence of solutions between ordered pairs of barrier functions.
 For problems with linear boundary conditions, this method has been extensively developed and applied to obtain both classical and weak solutions, see \cite{cuesta1997} for quasilinear problems and \cite{carl2007} for a comprehensive treatment.
-The situation becomes more complex when nonlinear boundary conditions are present.
+The analysis becomes more complex when nonlinear boundary conditions are present.
 For classical solutions, in \cite{amann1976, pao1992} the authors established results for monotone nonlinearities via monotone iterative methods.
-Recent advances have focused on weak solution frameworks to handle less regular data and nonlinearities.
+Recent advances have focused on weak solution frameworks for nonsmooth data, see e.g. \cite{bandyopadhyay2022,mavinga2024}.

-The foundational work of Mitidieri and Sweers \cite{mitidieri1994} established existence of maximal solutions for quasimonotone elliptic systems with homogeneous Dirichlet boundary conditions using monotone iteration techniques for the monotone case.
-Cuesta Leon \cite{cuesta1997} extended this framework to weak solutions of quasimonotone p-Laplacian systems with Dirichlet boundary conditions, addressing both monotone and nonmonotone cases through monotone iterations and Zorn's lemma, respectively.
-Recently, Bandyopadhyay et al. \cite{bandyopadhyay2022} studied the existence of a minimal and a maximal weak solution between ordered pairs of sub and supersolutions for elliptic scalar equations with nonlinear boundary conditions.
+For the case of systems, Mitidieri and Sweers \cite{mitidieri1994} established the existence of maximal solutions for quasimonotone elliptic systems with homogeneous Dirichlet boundary conditions using monotone iteration techniques for the monotone nonlinearities case.
+Cuesta Leon \cite{cuesta1997} extended this framework to weak solutions of quasimonotone $p$-Laplacian systems with Dirichlet boundary conditions, addressing both monotone and nonmonotone nonlinearities cases through monotone iterations and Zorn's lemma, respectively.
+Recently, Bandyopadhyay et al.\ \cite{bandyopadhyay2022} studied the existence of minimal and maximal weak solutions between ordered pairs of sub and supersolutions for elliptic scalar equations with nonlinear boundary conditions.
 Later, Bandyopadhyay, Lewis, and Mavinga \cite{bandyopadhyay2025} extended the results to coupled systems with linear interior equations and quasimonotone nonlinear boundary conditions, treating both monotone and nonmonotone cases.
-For scalar equations, Mavinga, Myers, and Nkashama \cite{mavinga2024} investigated problems with monotone nonlinearities in both the interior and on the boundary using monotone iteration methods, while the companion work \cite{mavinga2025} addressed the corresponding nonmonotone case.
-Our goal is to extend these results to coupled quasimonotone systems with nonlinearities in both the domain interior and on the boundary, treating both monotone and nonmonotone cases through monotone iteration techniques when monotonicity conditions are satisfied, and Zorn's lemma combined with Kato's inequality when they are not.
+In all of the above-cited papers, the authors assumed the growth conditions in the nonlinearities are bounded away from the critical Sobolev exponents (in the dual Lebesgue spaces).